Can Leadership Skills Be Taught

 Executional Skills (teachable and measurable)

-Goal setting, delegation, performance management, and meeting design are practical behaviors.
+Goal-setting, delegation, performance management, and meeting design are practical behaviours.
 These can be taught in workshops and reinforced with on-the-job assignments and outcomes-based measurement.

 Identity / Presence (mostly learnable)